ErMapsh/C/C++/Tutorials/8Pointer/readme.md

 pointer is data type, which hold the address of another data type.

-ampersand & ----> address of operator
+ampersand & ----> address of variable
 star * ---->  dereference operator

 ## Pointer to Pointer
-- here there is pointer store a pointer address.
+- here there is pointer store a var address.